-Based on our knowledge and understanding of the group and its environment obtained in the course of the audit, we have not identified material misstatements in the Directors' report.
+Based on our knowledge and understanding of the group and the parent company and its environment obtained in the course of the audit, we have not identified material misstatements in the Directors' report.

-Under the Companies Act 2014 we are required to report to you if, in our opinion, the disclosures of directors' remuneration and transactions specified by sections 305 to 312 of the Act have not been made.
+Under the Companies Act 2014 we are required to report to you if, in our opinion, the disclosures of Directors' remuneration and transactions specified by sections 305 to 312 of the Act have not been made.
 We have no exceptions to report arising from this responsibility.